Initiatives directed at adolescents and teens are vital to the movement of ending intimate partner violence in the state of North Carolina.

 - Teen Dating Games: Cool Not Cool

-Other websites that provide helpful teen dating violence resources include:
+Other websites that provide helpful teen dating violence resources:

 Thank You to the NC Council for Women and Youth Involvement-Family Violence Prevention Services Act Program for financial support.